MongooseMoo/react-client/filetransfer.md

 The WebRTC data channel is used for the actual file data transfer:

 - Channel name: 'fileTransfer'
-- Data format: ArrayBuffer containing encrypted file chunks and metadata
+- Data format: ArrayBuffer containing file chunks and metadata

 ## 6. File Transfer Process